Updated on June 7, 2021

-With colossal subscriber count, you can enhance your brand’s visibility in the online market.
+With a colossal subscriber count, you can enhance your brand’s visibility and deliver personalized experiences in the online market.
 But the road to this sweet success is often a rocky one.

-So, let me show you how to get your cross channel marketing rolling with push notifications.
+So, let me show you how to get your multi-channel marketing rolling with push notifications.

 - Determine the best pages to launch the push opt-ins

 - Leverage other communication channels to persuade subscriptions

 - Use the right buttons and clickable URLs for opt-ins

 - Ensure to add CTA on pages with high traffic